 Later on, I will fill this gap, but for now, let´s say we are at travel blog 25!
-Also, I started a YouTube channel and I still would like to finish the never-ending story of the book, Safety Stop, which is about working in 7 different countries (mainly as a scuba diving instructor) and losing my parents of cancer.
+Also, I started a YouTube channel and I still would like to finish the never-ending story of the book, Safety Stop, which is about working and living abroad in 7 different countries (mainly working as a scuba diving instructor) and losing my parents of cancer.
 So, there´s much to do.

-So, at the beginning of March and just before the coronavirus started, I went to Porto Santo Island to scuba dive, but I did not have the time to travel Madeira.
-Except for a quick cable car trip to Monte Palace Garden and back, but I couldn´t enter the park because I needed to catch my flight to travel back from Madeira to Gran Canaria.
+So, at the beginning of March and just before the coronavirus started, I travelled to Porto Santo Island to scuba dive, but I did not have the time to travel around Madeira.
+I did not see anything except for a quick cable car trip to Monte Palace Garden and back.
+But I couldn´t even enter the park because I needed to catch my flight to travel back from Madeira to Gran Canaria.

 Covid-19 coronavirus check upon arrival on the airport of Funchal, Madeira Island

-Maybe it was due to arriving from the Canary Islands with a small plane from Binter Canarias, but I was outside the airport, COVID-19 tested and with my luggage, in about 10 minutes.
-You feel very welcome if you travel to Madeira because there´s a lot of staff taking care of you at the airport and it´s very well organised.
+Maybe it was due to arriving from the Canary Islands with a small plane from Binter Canarias, ( I receive a small commission on your purchase through this link) but I was outside the airport, oronavirus tested and with my luggage, in about 10 minutes.
+You feel very welcome if you travel to Funchal and Madeira because there´s a lot of staff taking care of you at the airport and it´s very well organised.
 There are two different lines with arrows you can follow, depending on if you already have test results from back home, or choose to do the check on the airport.
 I followed the ´COVID-19 test upon arrival´ line.

-I booked a shared airport transfer shuttle for only €7,- with madeira island tours.
-Nobody else was booked on the transfer so within no-time I arrived at the Sirius Hotel.
-I received a discount as Genius booking.com member and only paid €81,- for 3 nights including breakfast.
+I had booked a shared airport transfer shuttle to Funchal city.
+(I receive a small commission on your purchase through this link) Nobody else was booked on the transfer so within no-time I arrived at the Sirius Hotel, which I can recommend after all!
+(Again, I receive a small commission on your purchase).
 And here I experienced my first huge blooper of this travel.
 The room was supposed to have a bathtub and a balcony.
 And I did have a shower, and a window (I thought).
 So I was a bit disappointed about this, especially because I needed to be in quarantine for 12 hours.
 I called the reception, but the lady told me she couldn´t move me into another room until the next day.

 I understand it was complicated for her because she needed to wait for my test results of course and following the strict COVID-19 rules.
-But I felt I did not have the room I booked, so I complained once again and also to booking.com, telling everyone I did not have the correct room because I did not even have a balcony as stated in my confirmation.
+But I felt I did not have the room I booked, so I complained once again and also to booking.com (#add) telling everyone I did not have the correct room because I did not even have a balcony as stated in my confirmation.
 Then, when it started to get dark, I realised the bathroom light didn´t work and I called once again to the reception.
 I still can´t believe I was one of those guests myself, continuing to bother the reception, which used to frustrate me like crazy when I worked front office!

-The lady in the reception didn´t know what to do, because she couldn´t send a technician to my room before I receive my COVID -19 test results.
+The lady in the reception didn´t know what to do, because she couldn´t send a technician to my room before I receive my coronavirus test results.
 She explained to me how the light works, and I felt like she thought that I am stupid or something!
 Her English was not great and there was some miscommunication going on here and only later I realised why she probably thought I´m making all excuses to get a room with a bathtub, she probably did not believe me about the bathroom light.